 - during dental procedures

-The treatment for receding gums depends on the underlying cause.
-The following treatments can help reattach or restore gum tissue around the teeth:
+The treatment for receding gums depends on the underlying cause, which may or may not require surgery.

 Scaling and root planing

 Scaling and root planing are some of the first treatments for receding gums that a dentist

 Root planing removes plaque and tartar specifically from the roots of teeth.
 Afterward, a dentist will use special instruments to smooth the roots, which helps the gums reattach to the tooth.

 A dentist might consider gum graft surgery (GGS) if a person’s gums have severely receded.

 During GGS, a surgeon will take a small piece of gum tissue from elsewhere in the mouth and use it to cover the exposed tooth roots.

 GGS helps prevent bone loss and the gums from receding further.
 It can also protect the previously exposed tooth roots from decay.